 On 23rd July 1995, the Solomon Building was opened, more formally known as the Information Technology Building.

-In 1996 the College celebrated its diamond jubilee.
+In 1996 the College celebrated its Diamond Jubilee.

 In 1996, Principal, Br Ambrose Payne, established the House-based structure which encouraged sporting and academic competitiveness as well as belonging.